FreelanceProgrammingServices/Toggle-Taskbar-Autohide/README.md

 ## Installation

-1. Download the latest `ToggleTaskbarAutohide.exe` from the [releases page](https://github.com/yourusername/ToggleTaskbarAutohide/releases/latest) with or without tray.
+1. Download the latest `ToggleTaskbarAutohide.exe` from the [releases page](https://github.com/yourusername/ToggleTaskbarAutohide/releases/latest) (with or without tray).
 2. Place the executable in any location you prefer.
 3. Run the application directly - no installation needed.